@amqp-contract/contract

 TExchange extends ExchangeDefinition | - | The exchange definition |

-TRoutingKey extends string | undefined | undefined | The routing key type (undefined for fanout) |
+TRoutingKey extends string | undefined | undefined | The routing key type (undefined for fanout and headers exchanges) |

 Properties